Resources & FAQs

 What are the key dates in the application process?

-Sunday 30 June 2019: Announcement of the CAEP and first call for requests for support issued
+30 June 2019: Announcement of the CAEP and Round 1 call for requests for support issued

-Thursday 8 August 2019: Deadline for submission of requests for support
+8 August 2019: Deadline for submission of Round 1 requests for support

-Friday 23 August 2019: Eligibility screening completed and eligible country requests circulated to implementing partners
+23 August 2019: Eligibility screening completed and eligible Round 1 requests circulated to implementing partners

-Friday 6 September 2019: Responses from implementing partners must be submitted to be consolidated by the NDC Partnership Support Unit Monday
+6 September 2019: Round 1 responses from implementing partners must be submitted to be consolidated by the NDC Partnership Support Unit

-16 September 2019: Terms of Reference prepared, screening of implementing partners based on eligibility criteria completed, government approval secured, and results communicated to countries and implementing partners
+16 September 2019: Round 1 Terms of Reference prepared, screening of implementing partners based on eligibility criteria completed, government approval secured, and results communicated to countries and implementing partners

 23 September 2019: UN Climate Action Summit; official launch of the CAEP